timersys/popups/README.txt

 4. Popups Back end - appearance

 == Frequently Asked Questions ==

+= Popups plugin is compatible with Gravity Forms ? = Yes, you need to configure your form to use ajax when inserting it

+= Popups plugin is compatible with Ninja Forms ? = Yes, you need to configure your form to use ajax.
+Go to the setting of the created form and enable AJAX

 = Can I give other roles permissions to edit popups ? = You need to add [this code](https://gist.github.com/timersys/03067ac7594fdce288ca) to your functions.php